Roderic Quinn: Career

 Quinn began publishing his poetry in The Bulletin during the 1890s and continued to do so for the rest of his life, writing over 1200 individual pieces in all.
 He published a novel, Mostyn Stayne, in 1897, but it was not successful.
 He wrote a number of short stories during his career, but he does not appear to have returned to the novel format.
 Poetry remained his first calling and The Bulletin his main vehicle.
-"In later days, Quinn would turn up there each week with something called "Rod Quinn's rent poem", which was bought but not often published."

-Quinn was a leading member of the Dawn and Dusk Club in the 1890s, although in contrast to the club's boisterous reputation, he "had an air of courteous deference and a fine sense of humour."
+"In later days, Quinn would turn up there each week with something called "Rod Quinn's rent poem", which was bought but not often published."Quinn was a leading member of the Dawn and Dusk Club in the 1890s, although in contrast to the club's boisterous reputation, he "had an air of courteous deference and a fine sense of humour."

 Quinn, together with the poet and journalist Louise Mack, organised the farewell Bohemian dinner for the Scottish-Australian poet and bush balladeer Will H. Ogilvie (1869–1963) in January 1901.

 He never married, and supported himself by his writing.
-In his latter years he was receiving a full Commonwealth Literary pension and a special weeky grant from the government of NSW.
+In his latter years he was receiving a full Commonwealth Literary pension and a special weekly grant from the government of NSW.

 He died in Darlinghurst, New South Wales, in 1949.
 He was the brother of the politician Patrick Quinn and uncle to the writer Marjorie Quinn.